shagunattri/bashbook/websec/1htmlJs.md

 >Goal #2 -> The Defender mindset

-It is always harder to defend as we need a comprehensive understanding of the structure and technologies and ways to counterattack.
+It is always hard to defend as we need a comprehensive understanding of the structure and technologies and ways to counter-attack.

 Always **disclose responsibly**